 Confidence, I am convinced, is real when it is down-to-Earth and combined with mesmerizing effortless grace.

 To those reading, I want to say you don’t have to prove anyone anything but to yourself.
-Like Thatcher said, if you have to tell others, it means you aren’t what you are telling them you are.
-Once you find peace with your whole self and prepare for the moments you want to be a part of, there is nothing that will drag you down.
+Once you find peace and achieve tremendous clarity with your whole self and prepare for the moments you want to be a part of, there is nothing that will drag you down.
 To live well is to live ready.